« Previous Page

 because they can't easily hold the toothbrush.
 Their hands and fingers may be

 stiff, painful, or weak.
 If this is the case:

 You may also be able to buy specially designed toothbrushes,

 toothpaste dispensers, and floss holders.

-Many older adults have a fixed income and feel that they cannot
+Many older adults have a fixed income and feel that they can't

 afford dental care.
 But most towns and cities have programs in which dentists